 Lisa Haverly, MA/OT Occupational Therapist & Owner of Rainbow Tree Therapies, LLC

 Lisa has worked as an Occupational Therapist in the school setting since 1998.
-She has a Master’s Degree in OT from the College of St. Catherine, St. Paul, MN and a Bachelor of Arts Degree in Psychology from Augustana College in Sioux Falls, SD.
+She has a Master’s Degree in OT from St. Catherine's University in, St. Paul, MN and a Bachelor of Arts Degree in Psychology from Augustana College in Sioux Falls, SD.
 Lisa’s passion is working with children and supporting them in their development.
 Lisa was inspired to be an OT when she watched a cousin benefit from therapy.
 Lisa has experience working with a wide range of disabilities with a specific interest in supporting children who have self regulation concerns related to sensory processing and mental health.
 Lisa has extensive knowledge in motor development and how to best support those underlying motor skills that are required for more complex skill development such as handwriting.
 Lisa worked for CESA #11 in Wisconsin for several years working in various school districts.
 Currently, Lisa works in the Somerset School District in Somerset, WI.
 Lisa has training in Kids Yoga/Yoga Calm Wellness I, Kawar Protocol, Therapeutic Listening, Reflex Integration, Mindfulness, Meditation, Progressive Muscle Relaxation along with an interest in looking at alternative ways to support kids such as diet changes and creating a healthy space in which to live and play.
 Lisa’s passion for kids has evolved into exploring new and creative ways to support kids at a holistic level.
 Nature is the perfect stress-free environment where kids can be encouraged to not only discover the wonder of nature but develop lifelong skills.
 Lisa is grateful for the children she continues to learn from.
 She is honored to support them in their development and recognize them as a gift to the world.

 Michelle Paulisich, Speech & Language Pathologist